Chain-of-Sketch: Enabling Global Visual Reasoning: Introduction

-To address this need for visual tasks with global multi-step reasoning, we propose four simple datasets, some reminiscent of the connectivity task that played a significant role in the AI winter.
-The connectivity task was studied in the book \textit{Perceptrons} \citep{minsky1969perceptrons}, whose cover also illustrated a visual version of the task.
-Figure~\ref{fig:perceptrons-book-cover} shows the 2017 edition of the book, which closely resembles the cover of the 1972 edition. \citet{minsky1969perceptrons} proved that single-layer perceptrons cannot distinguish the two figures based on connectivity due to expressivity issues.
-Our tasks are closely related to these early studies as they require an understanding of the connectivity concept.
-In particular, we propose a graph connectivity task, the task of determining the number of strings in an image, and a maze solvability task where we consider rectangular and circular mazes.
-We argue that these tasks possess the key ingredients for testing global reasoning.
-They are inherently global because understanding a small portion of the graph or maze offers no meaningful insight into the final label (whether the structure is connected or not).
-At the same time, their data generation processes are fully controllable and deterministic, allowing for straightforward manipulation of task complexity by simply increasing the number of nodes in the graph or cells in the maze.
-We have also developed more visually engaging variants, namely the strings task and the circular mazes to enhance the visual aspect.
-These datasets enable us to simultaneously test both reasoning and visual recognition abilities, which is the core objective of this paper.
+To address this need for visual tasks with global multi-step reasoning, we propose five datasets, some reminiscent of the connectivity task of \citet{minsky1969perceptrons} that played a significant role in the AI winter (see Figure \ref{fig:perceptrons-book-cover}).
+In particular, we propose two connectivity-based tasks (cycles and strings) and two maze solvability tasks (rectangular and circular mazes).
+In addition, we re-purpose the pointer value retrieval (PVR) task \citep{Zhang2021PointerVR, abbe2022learning} in a visual setting.
+These tasks are inherently global because understanding a small portion of the input offers no meaningful information into the final label (e.g., whether the structure is connected or not).
+Further, their data generation processes are fully controllable and deterministic, allowing for straightforward manipulation of the task's complexity (e.g., by changing the size of the maze).
+These datasets enable us to simultaneously assess both reasoning and visual recognition abilities, which is the core objective of this paper.
+Interestingly, we find that even state-of-the-art multi-modal LLMs such as GPT-4o~\citep{hurst2024gpt}, o3, and o4-mini~\citep{openai2025o3o4mini} struggle on these datasets (see Section~\ref{sec:vllms}), barely performing better than random, which demonstrates the need for such global visual reasoning datasets.